Publications

 |||||

 Laboratory-based studies have suggested that marine organisms can be harmed by ingesting microplastics.
-However, unless the current and future microplastic abundance in the ocean environment is quantified, these experimental studies could be criticized for using an unrealistic density or sparsity of microplastics.
-Here we show the secular variations of pelagic microplastic abundance in the Pacific Ocean from 1957 to 2066, based on a combination of numerical modeling and transoceanic surveys conducted meridionally from Antarctica to Japan.
-Marine plastic pollution is an ongoing concern especially in the North Pacific, and pelagic microplastics are regarded as non-conservative matter due to the removal processes that operate in the upper ocean.
+However, unless the current and future microplastic abundance in the ocean environment is quantified, these experimental studies could be criticised for using an unrealistic density or sparsity of microplastics.
+Here we show the secular variations of pelagic microplastic abundance in the Pacific Ocean from 1957 to 2066, based on a combination of numerical modelling and transoceanic surveys conducted meridionally from Antarctica to Japan.
+Marine plastic pollution is an ongoing concern, especially in the North Pacific, and pelagic microplastics are regarded as non-conservative matter due to the removal processes that operate in the upper ocean.
 The results of our numerical model incorporating removal processes on a 3-year timescale suggested that the weight concentrations of pelagic microplastics around the subtropical convergence zone would increase approximately twofold (fourfold) by 2030 (2060) from the present condition.

 Latest Posts